 After the fraudster has enough data to spin a story, they move in with a plan, initiating contact with the victim.
-This could be done either online or in person.
-The social engineer creates a convincing reason why they have to be given documents, administrator rights, passwords, or other sensitive details.
-They may present themselves as a server room technician who was called a while ago, etc. If done convincingly, the fraudster can often make the victim believe their story, giving them a way in.
+This can happen either online or in person.
+The social engineer creates a convincing reason why they need documents, administrator rights, passwords, or other sensitive details.
+They may present themselves as a server room technician reacting to a call, etc. If done convincingly, the fraudster can often make the victim believe their story, giving them a way in.

 Once the perpetrator acquires a target, they have to cover their tracks.
 The goal is not to raise suspicion, making it seem as if nothing ever happened.
 Scamming disguised as “business as usual” is what an example of social engineering attacks looks like in real life.

 If you're thinking this only happens in movies, you couldn't be more wrong.
 In 2013, when Yahoo employees fell for an email message sent by a social engineer, hackers compromised every single customer account at the company.
 That's more than 3 billion Yahoo Mail accounts that ended up for sale on the dark web.
 It's one of the most massive breaches of all time, and it was the result of social engineering.
 Check our tips how to protect your identity online.